cjratcliff/ml-compiled/docs/ranking.rst

 Pointwise ranking
 ----------------------
 Poses learning to rank as a regression problem where a relevance score must be predicted given a document and query.
+A squared loss is typically used to minimise the difference between the predicted and target relevance.

 | **Example papers**